 What is an Ultrasound Dose?

-A typical ultrasound treatment will take from 3-5 minutes.
+A typical non-thermal ultrasound treatment will take less than 10-minutes.
 In cases where scar tissue breakdown is the goal, this treatment time can be much longer.
-During the treatment the head of the ultrasound probe is kept in constant motion.
-If kept in constant motion, the patient should feel no discomfort at all.
+During the procedure, the head of the ultrasound probe constant motion.
+If kept in continuous motion, the patient should feel no discomfort at all.

 Some conditions treated with ultrasound include tendonitis (or tendinitis if you prefer), non-acute joint swelling and muscle spasm.